Common Core Experience (CCE)

 This course is a Christ-centered reflection on the great conversation between the leading minds of Western philosophy.
 Mindful of Paul’s admonition to avoid captivity to ideas contrary to Christ, and equipped with the tools of logic and worldview analysis, students engage the great ideas of ancient, medieval, modern, and contemporary philosophy.
 Along the way, students are trained to give clear definitions, to state worthwhile theses, and to defend them with cogent arguments.
 There is a particular emphasis on defending the merits of a biblical understanding of the world (apologetics), living a Christian life (ethics) and the relevance of philosophy (evaluating and applying worldviews) to our many vocations.
 This class is part of the Common Concordia Core required for all traditional students.

-This course is a team-taught, interdisciplinary course that will promote scientific literacy by developing student understanding of how the natural sciences, social sciences, and technology are practiced, while at the same time providing the foundation for the required lab sciences and social sciences courses.
+This interdisciplinary course promotes scientific literacy by developing student understanding of how the natural sciences, social sciences, and technology are practiced, while at the same time providing the foundation for the required lab sciences and social sciences courses.
 By focusing on both the natural and social sciences, students will learn the types of questions asked by each, the ways knowledge is acquired in each, and how to evaluate the claims made by each.
 The increased impact of computer science (modelling, algorithms, big data) on science and society will also be covered.
 Ethical considerations of the uses of scientific knowledge form a key part of this course.